-Then, someone in the cloud-init-dev group will review your changes and follow up in the merge request.
+Then, someone in the Ubuntu Server team will review your changes and follow up in the pull request.
+Look at the Code Review Process doc to understand the following steps.

 Feel free to ping and/or join #cloud-init on freenode irc if you have any questions.